railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 * management of skills and competencies.

 Most of these functions are provided from optional modules whose name starts with \ ``hr_``\
-rather than the core HR module, but they're all loaded into the main :menuselection:`Human Resources` menu.
+rather than the core :mod:`hr` module, but they're all loaded into the main :menuselection:`Human Resources` menu.

 The different issues are handled in detail in the fourth section of this book, dedicated to internal organization and to the management of a services business.

 .. index::
    single: Inventory Control